 RETURNING TO THE ORIGINAL

-If yours is a vintage property, an even less expensive way to add value to your house in Los Angeles is simply to return it to its original state.
+If yours is a vintage property, an even less expensive way to add value to your house in Riverside is simply to return it to its original state.
 You could, for example, tear out the carpet to expose those hardwood floors or remove sheetrock to expose brick walls.
 Doing this adds value by giving your house that coveted, more elegant look and feel.

 An Unsurprising Thing to Do